 Is Your Flood-Damaged Car Worth Repairing?

 The bigger question in all of this is, is your flood-damaged car worth repairing?
 Depending on the extent of the damage, you’re looking at some serious cash.
 Unfortunately, unless you have comprehensive coverage, your insurance company is not going to cover the flood damage.
 Even those who do have comprehensive coverage shouldn’t rest so easy.
-If the cost of repairs exceeds the current value of your car, your insurance company will total your flood-damaged car and it will be hauled off to the salvage yard (unless you decide you'd rather keep it.)
+If the cost of repairs exceeds the current value of your car, your insurance company will total your flood-damaged car and it will be hauled off to the salvage yard.

 Determine Your Car’s Value